Disclosure:

 There are two main ways to add the Google Analytics tracking code to your WordPress blog: using a plugin or manually.

 Both options work equally, and there is no advantage of one over the other.
-However, some analytics plugins might come with additional features, which may also cost you an extra budget.
+However, some analytics plugins might have additional features, which may cost you an extra budget.

-If you just want to insert the code on your website without the extra need to import Google Analytics data into your WordPress admin, code snippet plugins like WPCode and Header/Footer Code Manager are sufficient.
+If you just want to insert the code on your website without importing Google Analytics data into your WordPress admin, code snippet plugins like WPCode and Header/Footer Code Manager are sufficient.

-However, if you require more streamlined access between your Google Analytics data and your website, consider using a dedicated Google Analytics plugin like MonsterInsights and Google Site Kits.
-With MonsterInsights, you don’t need to log into your Google Analytics account before you can access and view your Analytics traffic data.
+However, if you require more streamlined access between your Google Analytics data and your website, consider using a dedicated Google Analytics plugin like MonsterInsights or Google Site Kits.
+With MonsterInsights, you don’t need to log into your Google Analytics account before accessing and viewing your Analytics traffic data.

 MonsterInsight brings all the traffic and user data from your Google Analytics account into your WordPress dashboard.
 So, you can conveniently track, analyze, and measure performance without leaving your WordPress admin area.